-The Company's land and buildings were revalued at 30 June 2019 as a school by independent valuers.
-The fair value of the land and buildings was determined to be \$21,553,000.
-The directors have adopted that value together with the new Science and Technological wing completed during the year, at directors' value at 30 June 2019 as they believe this to reflect the fair value of the property functioning as a school.
+The Company's land and buildings were revalued at 30 June 2020 as a school by independent valuers.
+The fair value of the land and buildings was determined to be \$28,246,000 (2019: \$21,553,000) and the directors have adopted the fair value as they believe this to reflect the fair value of the property functioning as a school.

-The revaluation surplus net of applicable deferred income taxes was credited to an asset revaluation reserve in shareholders' equity.
-Refer to Note 19 for further information.
+The revaluation surplus net of applicable deferred income taxes was credited to an asset revaluation reserve in shareholders' equity (refer Note 20).